 Stage Process Planning Business Case, Approved Budget and Specification of works to be completed.
-Project Control Group (PCG) to be established when appropriate Registration Request for Tender must be registered in eBMS/Nimblex and approved by the relevant Director prior to the time and date specified by the Procurement Unit; Advertising Tender advertised in a locally distributed newspaper and/or online through the E-Tender Portal.
-Tender documents available by registering through the E-Tender Portal www.eprocure.com.au/ballarat/ Period Tender period is a minimum of three weeks (20 days).
+Project Control Group (PCG) to be established when appropriate Registration Request for Tender must be registered in the Procurement and Contract Management system and approved by the relevant Director prior to the time and date specified by the Procurement Unit;

+Advertising Tender advertised in a locally distributed newspaper and/or online through the E-Tender Portal.
+Tender documents available by , registering through the E-Tender Portal, available via the City of Ballarat website.
+O ale a ded a la f Tenders advertised for a schedule of rates and / or options are Schedule of required to specify how the schedule of rates and inclusion of Rates / options options across the life of the tender will be assessed to ensure a consistent approach for tenderers.
+The assessment criteria must demonstrate how Value For Money (VFM) will be evaluated by the panel.
+Period Tender period is a MINIMUM of three weeks (21 calendar days).
 Tenders lodged or received by Council after the tender closing time are deemed to be late and will be disqualified and ineligible for consideration.
-Except on the occasion that an electronic submission has been commenced using eProcure prior to the closing date/time, and the transmission is interrupted.
-If the commencement of submission transfer is verified by eProcure, the submission will be deemed to be received.
+Except on the occasion that an electronic submission has been commenced using Council's E-Tender Portal prior to the closing date/time, and the transmission is interrupted.
+If the commencement of submission transfer is verified by Council's E-Tender Portal, the submission will be deemed to be received.
 Evaluation Tender submissions are provided to the evaluation panel members.
-Each panel member scores the submissions in eBMS/Nimblex independently of other evaluation panel members.
+Each panel member scores the submissions in the Procurement and Contract Management system independently of other evaluation panel members.
 Once all evaluation panel members have scored the submissions, an evaluation meeting is arranged including a representative from the Procurement Unit.
-Final scores are agreed and the VFM Index to take in price is completed.
+Final scores are agreed and the TES Index to take in price is completed.
 Approval/Award The decision to award or not can only be made by the CEO, Contracts Committee or Council.
 The decision is made after consideration of the Evaluation Report.
 Outcome Once approved, the Procurement Unit notify the successful and unsuccessful Invitees of the procurement outcome.
 Unsuccessful Invitees are provided an opportunity to receive feedback on their submission.